dasare95/Technology-Test/README.md

 server.js
-API Keys referenced from the .env file created route for store method created with request and response parameter includes library to read items file created
+API Keys referenced from the .env file created route for store method created with request and response parameter includes library to read the items file created

-index.html includes Tshirts, cart-total, checkout and associated images checkout.html includes iframe for payment, billing address input and associated images stylesheets
+index.html includes Tshirts, cart-total, checkout and associated images checkout.html includes iframe for payment, billing address input and associated images stylesheets.

-app.js, script.js facilitates dynamic behaviour on webpages and effects
+Iframe provided token required for processing transaction generated when valid card details are inserted app.js, script.js facilitates dynamic behaviour on webpages and effects

+Unfortunately I was unable to complete this task due to extreme time constraints relating to work